-- 4.2.10 The above trends raise important sustainability issues and challenges for the Local Plan.
-Without people migrating into the district its population would be in decline due to annual deaths exceeding births and over the longer term this could raise significant challenges in terms of ensuring the future vitality and viability of the area's communities, for example in sustaining services such as schools and community facilities etc. It would also have implications for the workforce given our ageing population, and there is a risk that there would be a deficit in the working age population to fill local jobs and to drive economic growth. - 4.2.11 In terms of the projected future changes to the district's population, the graph below shows three recent government population projections for the district (2012-based, 2014-based and 2016-based).
-The government has recently confirmed that the 2014-based household projections which were derived from the 2014-based population projections and published in 2016 should be used as the starting point for assessing future housing need in an area. - 4.2.12 The 2014-based population projections show that the population of South Lakeland district is projected to grow by 300 people (a 0.3%) increase) over the time period 2016-36, which exceeds the population decline of -1.6% projected for Cumbria but is below the projected growth for the North West (7%) and England (13%).
+- 4.2.12 The above trends raise important sustainability issues and challenges for the Local Plan.
+Without people migrating into the district its population would be in decline due to annual deaths exceeding births and over the longer term this could raise significant challenges in terms of ensuring the future vitality and viability of the area's communities, for example in sustaining services such as schools and community facilities etc. It would also have implications for the workforce given our ageing population, and there is a risk that there would be a deficit in the working age population to fill local jobs, care for the older population and to drive economic growth. - 4.2.13 In terms of the projected future changes to the district's population, the graph below shows four recent government population projections for the district, which vary significantly between one another (2012-based, 2014-based, 2016-based and 2018-based).
+The government has recently confirmed that the 2014-based household projections which were derived from the 2014-based population projections and published in 2016 should be used as the starting point for assessing future housing need in an area.

+4.2.14 The 2014-based population projections show that the population of South Lakeland district is projected to grow by 300 people (a 0.3%) increase) over the time period 2016-36, which exceeds the population decline of -1.6% projected for Cumbria but is below the projected growth for the North West (7%) and England (13%).
 It should be noted at this point that whilst population growth is projected to be extremely modest, the 2014-based household projections project an additional 2,595 households in the district between 2016-2036 and this is covered in the housing section of this report.